Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 Following, we present the key aspects to keep in mind while painting each attribute:

   1. Attachment Constraints
-    1. If this attribute type is selected, then a list widget is shown with the names of the attachments connected to the Ribbon Muscle deformer.
+    1. If this attribute type is selected, then a list widget is shown with the names of the attachments connected to the AdnRibbonMuscle deformer.
     2. Select the desired attachment you want to paint from the list widget and paint the weight values.
     3. If more than one attachment was added to the system, then the paint tool will normalise the weights automatically after a stroke has been completed.
     4. If any attachment is removed or added to the system, then the paint tool will refresh the list on mouse hover over the UI.